 Upcycle a plain wooden photo frame with chalkboard paint.
 Prime the frame, then paint on a coat of chalkboard paint (Krylon and Rust-Oleum both have great color options).
 Let dry.
 Use chalk to update the caption as you change the photo.

 Turn an old medicine cabinet into a sweet spot for lists and notes.
 First, remove the mirror or inner panel.
-(If you can't remove the mirror or panel, cute a piece of chipboard to fit.)
-Paint the mirror or your chipboard piece with two coats of chalkboard paint, allowing each coat to dry between applications.
-Tip: If you use a mirror, prime the surface first.
-Pop the mirror back in, or use Krazy Glue to secure the chipboard cutout in place.
+If you can't remove the mirror or panel, cut a piece of chipboard to fit.
+Paint the mirror or chipboard piece with two coats of chalkboard paint, allowing each coat to dry between applications.
+Pop the mirror back in, or use super glue to secure the chipboard cutout in place.
 Use chalk to spell out the day's duties.

 Transform a six-panel window into a home office calendar to ease your planning pains.
 Each day of the workweek is assigned a frame, and the sixth makes room for extra notes or magnets.
 Tape off the wooden frame with painter's tape.
 To make your calendar magnetic, spray several coats of magnetic spray paint on the front of the glass, allowing each coat to dry between applications.
 Then paint each pane with chalkboard paint using a paintbrush to edge and a small foam roller for smooth surfaces.

 Add a little erasable oomph to your kitchen canisters with repositionable vinyl stickers that accept chalk marks (check dickblick.com and wallies.com for colorful options).
 Use a punch to cut out the labels.
-Remove the paper backing and position the label on the glass or wooden canister.
+Remove the paper backing, and position the label on the glass or wooden canister.
 The labels are easy to rechalk as you change their contents.